MiguelMJ/Candle/doc/md/build.md

 make release
 ```

-to build `libCandle-s.a` and the `demo` program inside the folder `release`.
+to build `libCandle-s.a` and the `demo` program inside the `release` folder.
 Alternatively, you can use

 ```shell
 make debug
 ```

-to build the debug version inside the folder `debug`.
+to build the debug version inside the `debug` folder.